Siege of Boulogne (1492)

+Events of the siege

 The siege itself was largely unremarkable, save the fact that the knight Sir John Savage who had helped put Henry on the throne (commanding the left flank of his army at the Battle of Bosworth Field) was killed during its course.
 Savage was sent to conduct reconnoitring (reconnaissance of the defences in preparation for the military offensive).
 Savage left his tent and rode around the walls of the city with another knight and Bosworth veteran Sir John Riseley, in order to assess the strength of the walls and other fortifications.
 The two knights were intercepted by the enemy and captured.
 Despite being heavily outnumbered Sir John Savage refused to surrender to them and fought to his death.
-His actions created sufficient enough of a diversion to allow Sir John Riseley to escape and flee on 'a most speedy horse'.
+His actions created enough of a diversion to allow Sir John Riseley to escape and flee on 'a most speedy horse'.

+Return to England

 English troops withdrew to Calais and Henry returned to England.
 Fifty years later further English attempts against Boulogne were led by Henry's son Henry VIII.
 Henry VIII's forces took the city in September 1544 and then defended the city against French attempts to reclaim it later that year.